MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/plan-your-setup.md

 ## Move to Office 365 all at once or in stages

 - **Do you want to move your business to Office 365 all at once?** If so, then plan to move your domain to Office 365 right away.
 Start by running the Office 365 setup wizard; it will prompt you to set up your domain.

 - **Or do you want to move to Office 365 gradually?** If you want to move to Office 365 in stages, then skip running the Office 365 setup wizard and consider adopting Office 365 features in the following order:

 1. [Add your employees to Office 365](../add-users/add-users.md) so they can download and install the Office apps.

 2. [Download and install the Office apps](https://support.office.com/article/4414eaaf-0478-48be-9c42-23adc4716658.aspx) to use Word, Excel, and PowerPoint on your computer and devices.

-3. [Install Skype for Business](https://support.office.com/article/8a0d4da8-9d58-44f9-9759-5c8f340cb3fb.aspx) to use for your meetings.
+3. [Set up Microsoft Teams](#plan-for-teams) to use for your meetings.

 4. [Move your content to Office 365 cloud storage](set-up-file-storage-and-sharing.md) (OneDrive or team sites).

-5. And, when you're ready, run the Office 365 setup wizard to [move your domain and email](add-domain.md).
+5. And, when you're ready, in the [admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339), select **Setup** in the left navigation pane, and use the Setup page to [move your domain and email](add-domain.md).

 ## Check that your devices meet system requirements